Updated July 24, 2023

-Structured Note gives an investor access to asset classes which he would not have otherwise had.
-These asset classes could the ones which are difficult to understand, are extremely complex or may require a large investment to begin with.
-To bring these asset classes to common investors investment banks bundle one asset class, which investors are comfortable investing in any other asset class, which is a desired investment but out of reach of the common investor.
+Structured Note gives an investor access to asset classes that he would not have otherwise had.
+These asset classes could be difficult to understand, extremely complex, or may require a large investment, to begin with.
+To bring these asset classes to common investors, investment banks bundle one asset class, which investors are comfortable investing in any other asset class, which is a desired investment but out of reach of the common investor.

 Investors may choose the investment based on their risk appetite.
 Highly risk-averse investors may conservatively choose both the asset classes they want to be invested in.
-For the example providing a choice between an instrument with bond and index characteristics and an instrument with bond and stock options characteristics, a conservative investor may choose a bond with index due to its relative safety.
+For example, providing a choice between an instrument with bond and index characteristics and an instrument with bond and stock options characteristics, a conservative investor may choose a bond with an index due to its relative safety.

-Alternatively, the instrument can also offer a base return and an additional return based on the return of an underlying asset class.
+Alternatively, the instrument can also offer a base return and an additional return based on an underlying asset class’s return.
 Some instruments also have a call provision which may ultimately limit the return for an investor.
 A structured note can also be linked to a credit event, which offers a payoff contingent on a credit-related event (such as a company defaulting).
 Such notes are commonly referred to as credit-linked notes.

 Example of Structured Notes

-Consider an instrument that offers a payoff linked to the gold prices.
-The instrument may have terms such as the issuer will pay returns based on the prices of gold or even the principal could be indexed to the price of the commodity.
-The upside in this instrument is that the investor will get access to gold investing and the downside is the price risk involved in investing in gold.
+Consider an instrument that offers a payoff linked to gold prices.
+The instrument may have terms such as the issuer will pay a return based on the prices of gold, or even the principal could be indexed to the price of the commodity.
+The upside of this instrument is that the investor will get access to gold investing, and the downside is the price risk involved in investing in gold.

 Risks of Structured Notes

-Below are mentioned the Risks of Structured Notes:
+Given below are the Risks of Structured Notes: